aws-samples/amazon-cloudwatch-monitor-for-sap-netweaver/docs/Create_AWS_Lambda_layer_for_SAP_Jco.md

 **Note:** This activity has to be done **once** only, regardless of any subsequent deployments.

 Download the latest [SAP Java Connector](https://support.sap.com/en/product/connectors/jco.html) (**>= 3.1.5**) to your local disk.
-Make sure to select Linux for Intel, 64 bit!
+Make sure to select **Linux for AArch64 compatible processors** 64-bit!

 ![SAPDownload](../assets/ly0.png)